Goosefoot Board of Directors

 2021 – present

 Clyde Shavers grew up in Washington State and graduated from the U.S. Naval Academy in 2013.
-He served in the U.S. Navy for 8 years as a nuclear submarine officer and public affairs officer with tours in the Middle East and Southeast Asia.
-As part of his studies in environmental law at Yale Law School, Clyde works with the Natural Resources Defense Council (NRDC) addressing issues involving safe drinking water, clean-fuel vehicles, deforestation, and regenerative agriculture.
+He commissioned into the nuclear submarine community and later transitioned as a public affairs officer in 2015 stationed in the Middle East and Southeast Asia.
+Clyde graduated from Yale Law School with a Juris Doctor degree in 2022.
+As part of his studies in environmental law, Clyde worked with the Natural Resources Defense Council (NRDC) addressing issues involving safe drinking water, clean-fuel vehicles, deforestation, and regenerative agriculture.

 He is a board/committee member of the Skagit Friendship House for Mount Vernon’s homeless and working poor, Whidbey Veterans Resource Center (WVRC) for Veterans and their families, and UNICEF Next Generation for vulnerable children here and around the world.
 He established the Yale Coalition to End Homelessness to collaborate with local organizations on addressing core challenges to Connecticut’s homelessness.